jeremydub/dot15d4/docs/driver/driver-design.md

 ## Production-grade framework support for timed protocols and hardware offloading

 Most existing IEEE 802.15.4 driver APIs don't support precise scheduling and timing of radio tasks at all.
-Such driver APIs may be easy to implement but on real hardware they systematically fail to conform to timing requirements defined in the standard (e.g. inter-frame spacing or precision timestamping or scheduling of TX and/or RX windows).
+Such driver APIs may be easy to implement but on real hardware they systematically fail to conform to timing requirements defined in the standard (e.g. inter-frame spacing or precision timestamping or scheduling of tx and/or rx windows).
 This is true for all currently existing open source IEEE 802.15.4 driver APIs in the Rust language [1] and even for the Linux IEEE 802.15.4 driver API.

 Also, existing driver APIs will often not generically support offloading of MAC tasks (IFS enforcement, ACK, filtering, CRC, security, timing-critical IE and header updates, etc.) to transceivers that implement these concerns in hardware while still being able to fill in cross-driver, framework-provided software implementations for hardware that doesn't have the corresponding MAC acceleration capabilities.
 The few non-Rust APIs that do support precise timing and hardware acceleration force each individual driver maintainer to re-implement such concerns in driver- or vendor-specific code even if much of it could be implemented generically and shared above the driver level.
 Even APIs in well-known open source stacks like Contiki OS [2], RIoT OS [3] or Zephyr [4] are no exception to this rule.

 This makes addition of new drivers and maintenance of existing drivers unnecessarily complex, costly and error prone from a maintainer perspective.
 In the case of Zephyr, for example, maintaining fully compliant IEEE 802.15.4 drivers is so involved that at the time of writing, not a single fully compliant driver had been contributed by individual community members.
 Only two large vendors were able to provide production-grade drivers for their hardware whose development and maintenance requires them to employ dedicated development teams.

 The dot15d4 framework tries to fix this situation by introducing a novel paradigm into IEEE 802.15.4 driver API design.
-While existing drivers invariably abstract around some flavor of state-agnostic `send()` and `receive()` methods, the dot15d4 driver API enforces a much lower-level state machine with distinct, asynchronous transitions between Off, Rx and Tx states.
+While existing drivers invariably abstract around some flavor of state-agnostic `send()` and `receive()` methods, the dot15d4 driver API enforces a much lower-level state machine with distinct, asynchronous transitions between off, rx and tx states.
 Driver maintainers will only have to implement low-level transitions between radio states without having to drive the state machine themselves.

 To avoid misunderstanding: Similar low-level state machine APIs already exist _within_ any reasonable production-grade radio driver.
 They also exist for other radio protocols, e.g. in the Linux and Zephyr Bluetooth stacks.
 What distinguishes the dot15d4 approach is that it defines a _shared, generic_ state machine design to be re-used _across_ drivers independently of vendor and radio protocol.